schoero/eslint-plugin-readable-tailwind/docs/parsers/jsx.md

 ### Flat config

-<small>Read more about the new [ESLint flat config format](https://eslint.org/docs/latest/use/configure/configuration-files-new)</small>
+Read more about the new [ESLint flat config format](https://eslint.org/docs/latest/use/configure/configuration-files-new)

 ```js
 // eslint.config.js